Ruelle zeta function from field theory: Lagrangian field theory, the Batalin--Vilkovisky formalism and regularised determinants

-This project began, and was mostly developed, during the period when the first and last author were at UC Berkeley, to which we are grateful for having provided such a stimulating research environment.
-M.S. would like to thank the University of Freiburg for hospitality.
-We are indebted to A.S.
-Cattaneo and P. Mnev for their support and feedback at different stages of this work.

-\section{Lagrangian field theory, the Batalin Vilkovisky formalism and regularised determinants}
+\section{Lagrangian field theory, the Batalin--Vilkovisky formalism and regularised determinants}

 In this section we will review the basics of the Batalin--Vilkovisky (BV) formalism \cite{batalin1983quantization, batalin1984gauge} for Lagrangian field theories and how it handles gauge fixing.
-We will use a particular kind of regularisation based on \emph{flat traces} to define determinants of operators and partition functions of quadratic functionals.
+We will use a particular kind of regularisation based on the notion of flat traces to define determinants of operators and partition functions of quadratic functionals.